 Installation was done in several phases by J Miller & Son, as the system was spread over multiple portions of the site.
 The contractor was able to install each part of the system and get it buried before moving on to the next section.
 The StormFilter was the last part of the system installed.
 The contractor had the hole prepared and quickly set the vault from the truck directly into place.

-In the end, the Contech CMP underground detention system and StormFilter allowed for a site to be designed and approved per local regulations.
+The Contech CMP underground detention system and StormFilter allowed for a site to be designed and approved per local regulations.
 The system was manufactured in a timeframe acceptable to the contractor to install during the winter.
 Lastly, the coordination of delivery of the various parts of the system allowed for a successful installation and project overall.